-As the Responsible Entity's Board consists of only executive directors, a Compliance Committee is appointed in relation to the Trust (refer to Principle 7).
-None of the executive directors of the Responsible Entity are independent and they are not remunerated by the Responsible Entity.
-The Compliance Committee comprises of a majority of external members and is chaired by an external member who is not the chair of the Responsible Entity Board.
+As the RE Board consists of a majority of executive directors, a Compliance Committee is appointed in relation to each of the Trusts (refer to Principle 7).
+None of the directors of the Responsible Entity are independent and they are not remunerated by the Responsible Entity.
+The Compliance Committee comprises a majority of external members and is chaired by an external member who is not the chair of the RE Board.